alexmercerind/youtube-search-python/README.md

 ## :heart: Like the module?

-Consider starring the repo.
+Consider :star: starring the repository.
 Feel free to use.
+It takes a lot of time to deal with the changes that YouTube makes time to time.

 ## :heavy_check_mark: Current Progress

 Currently search result returns:

-(Nearly everything that YouTube offers in its search result page.)

-Feel free to open issue, if you find one.

 - [x] Video Link
 - [x] Video Title